paradime-io/paradime-dbt-nba-data-challenge/README.md

 _Insights_: It is very rare for a team to come back from Playoff point.
 Even if a team is trailing 3-2, only around 38% of the times does a team take it to 3-3.

-Visualisation shows the number of times a team came back from a 3-1 or 3-2 deficit to win the play off.
+Visualisation shows the number of times a team came back from a 3-1 or 3-2 deficit to win the over all play off.

 ![Sankey Comeback](sankey_all_comebacks.png)
 _Note_: The 3-2 comebacks do not include the 3-1 comebacks

-_Insights_: These numbers are very low 4% and 13% for 3-1 and 3-2 deficit respectively
+_Insights_: These numbers are very low 4% and 13% of total such situations for 1-3 and 2-3 deficit cases respectively.

-### Applied Techniques
+### Conclusions
 1. NBA is getting younger
 2. Charlotte Hornets, Chicago Bulls and Minnesota Timberwolves have each had 3 consecutive avg away score > avg home score in the last 4 season.
 3. It's extremely rare for teams to come back once the other team has won 3 points specially when a team has is 1-3 down.
 Denver Nuggets did this twice in the year 2020.